Trump says North Korea talks positive, expects Kim letter

 Trump's comments come as the two sides scramble to revive a summit previously set for next month between the two leaders.

+As Secretary of State Mike Pompeo sat down in a New York apartment for talks with the North Korean leader's right-hand man, Kim Yong Chol, back in Washington Trump expressed optimism.

-"I look forward to seeing what's in the letter," Trump said before heading to Texas for the day.
+"I look forward to seeing what's in the letter," Trump said, adding that Pompeo's high-stakes diplomatic encounter, which began over dinner on Wednesday, appeared to be going "very well."

-He also said that meetings in New York between Secretary of State Mike Pompeo and top North Korean official Kim Yong Chol, which resumed early Thursday, were going "very well."
+"They will probably be coming to Washington DC on Friday to deliver the letter so I look forward to that," he said.

 Trump said he was hopeful his summit with Kim in Singapore would take place on Jun 12 as originally scheduled, but left open the possibility talks would fall through.